 Imagine how easy a romantic split would be in a world without Facebook status updates, TMI-Tweets and random urges to send a drunken text.
 Sounds like a fantasy land, right?
 Well, though you cannot send your social media websites a cease and desist order, you can take a step towards post-dumping psychological well-being by cutting all ties with your ex.

 We recently surveyed* more than 1,300 people and found that 85 percent have a hard time getting over a breakup and could really use a "break-over" to help in the healing process.
 While we're here to help this happen, we discovered that women aren't wallowing and eating their feelings post-breakup, as pop culture might have us believe.
 Instead, they're taking healthy, proactive steps like exercising, spending time with friends and avoiding ex sex—all in the name of moving on from an ex.

 Here are other breakup myths and facts our survey revealed:

 With all of that snacking, it's easy to assume weight gain comes with breakup territory.
 But only seven percent of those surveyed say they put on a few pounds after a split.
 Rather, 35 percent say they are motivated to hit the gym and/or start a new diet.
 Makes sense, as 84 percent agree that breaking up with someone can be a good opportunity for self-improvement.

-#3 Ex sex?
 No thanks.
 No need for one last sexual hurrah with a former lover—a whopping 81 percent agreed that ex sex is always a bad idea.
 The best way to heal (aside from a technology "break up," that is)?
 Most say spend time with friends, exercise and go shopping are surefire routes to recovery.

 - How To Get Over A Bad Breakup